North Korea ICBM may have failed in flight, officials say; residents in Japan told to shelter | Technology

 North Korea ICBM may have failed in flight, officials say; residents in Japan told to shelter

-North Korea also launched at least two short-range missiles.
 The launches came a day after North Korea fired at least 23 missiles, the most in a single day, including one that landed off South Korea's coast for the first time.
+South Korean Vice Foreign Minister Cho Hyun-dong and U.S. Deputy Secretary of State Wendy Sherman strongly condemned North Korea's series of missile launches as "deplorable, immoral" during a phone call on Thursday, Seoul's foreign ministry said.

 North Korea fired multiple ballistic missiles on Thursday, including a possible failed intercontinental ballistic missile (ICBM) that triggered an alert for residents in parts of central and northern Japan to seek shelter.
 Despite an initial government warning that a missile had overflown Japan, Tokyo later said that was incorrect.